La Tania

 Moûtiers

 It is situated about two-thirds of the way along the tunnel just leaving Moûtiers in the direction of Albertville.
 It is situated on the left, hidden in a little service road (the *******!), it will flash at anything over 89kms.
-Has caught 46,000 offenders in less than a year.
+Caught 46,000 offenders in it's first year.

 The Moûtiers speed camera